bozhidarap/Explainable-GRNs-from-Single-Cells-with-scGeneRAI-Validation-on-Protamines/README.md

 # End-to-End Gene Regulatory Network Inference Pipeline using Optimized scGeneRAI

 ## Overview

-Understanding the regulation of protamine genes is essential for insights into spermatogenesis and male fertility.
+Protamine 1 (**PRM1**) and protamine 2 (**PRM2**) are essential for packaging sperm DNA and maintaining genome stability during spermatogenesis.
+Alterations in their expression levels have been associated with male infertility, highlighting the importance of understanding the regulatory mechanisms controlling these genes.

-This repository provides an **end-to-end pipeline** for **gene regulatory network (GRN)** inference built on an optimized version of the **scGeneRAI** method.
+This project investigates protamine regulation using an **end-to-end computational pipeline** that integrates transcriptomic preprocessing with **gene regulatory network (GRN) inference** based on an optimized implementation of **scGeneRAI**.
+The pipeline identifies candidate transcription factors that may regulate **PRM1** and **PRM2**, providing insights into the transcriptional control of spermatogenesis.

-The pipeline integrates single-cell data preprocessing, neural network–based inference of transcriptional regulation, and bootstrap-based stability assessment.
+Among the predicted regulators, **HMGB4** and **TBPL1** have previously been linked to chromatin regulation and germ cell development, supporting the biological relevance of the inferred interactions.
+The analysis also identified **CREM**, a well-established regulator of spermatogenesis, indicating the pipeline’s ability to recover high-confidence regulatory candidates.

-A case study on **PRM1** and **PRM2** demonstrates how the method identifies putative transcriptional regulators, several of which are supported by published evidence.
+To further evaluate the robustness of the predictions, results were compared with those obtained using other GRN inference methods, including **GENIE3**, **GRNBoost2**, and **CLR**.
+Transcription factors consistently identified across methods represent promising candidates for future experimental validation and fertility-related studies.

-The approach produces interpretable, testable hypotheses for experimental validation and contributes a practical framework for GRN discovery in fertility research.
+Overall, the pipeline provides an efficient and interpretable framework for studying gene regulation in spermatogenesis.
+Its targeted design enables GRN inference with minimal computational resources and allows application to diverse **scRNA-seq datasets** across tissues and cell types.

 ---